Skip to main content

 (E) Customer information release consent format.

-(1) Written consent shall be on a separate piece of paper and shall be clearly identified on its face as a release of personal information and all text appearing on the consent form shall be in at least sixteen-point type.
-The following statement shall appear prominently on the consent form, just prior to the signature, in type darker and larger than the type in surrounding sentences: "I realize that under the rules and regulations of the public utilities commission of Ohio, I may refuse to allow (name of the CRES provider) to release the information set forth above.
+(1) Written consent shall be on a separate piece of paper, be clearly identified on its face as a release of personal information and all text appearing on the consent form shall be in at least sixteen-point type.
+The following statement should appear prominently on the consent form, just prior to the signature, in type darker and larger than the type in surrounding sentences: "I realize that under the rules and regulations of the public utilities commission of Ohio, I may refuse to allow (name of the CRES provider) to release the information set forth above.
 By my signature, I freely give (name of the CRES provider) permission to release the information designated above."
 The written consent form for the release of customer energy usage data shall specify the identity of any recipients of the data, type and granularity of the data being collected, and uses for which the data is being collected.
 Forms requiring a customer to circle or to check off preprinted types of information to be released may not be used.

 (2) Electronic consent shall be in a substantially similar format to the written consent in paragraph (E)(1) of this rule.
 The following statement shall appear prominently: "I realize that under the rules and regulations of the public utilities commission of Ohio, I may refuse to allow (name of the CRES provider) to release the information set forth above.
 By providing my electronic signature, I freely give (name of electric utility) permission to release the information designated above."